ZHAW-InES-Team/sw_stack_prp1/README.md

 implementation of a [PRP][2] end-node.

-There is a platform independent part and a Linux userspace adaption (using the Linux TUN/TAP device).
+There is a platform independent part and a Linux userspace (using the Linux TUN/TAP device) as well as a Linux kernelspace adaption.
 PRP is implemented according to the 2012 version of IEC 62439-3, also known as PRP-1.

 It is distributed under a BSD license.